Gain international research experience

 The Alliance offers students the opportunity to experience studying at an overseas institution with strong links to their existing university.
 Warwick undergraduate students can travel to Monash Australia or Monash Malaysia as an intercalated year whilst Monash students travelling to Warwick will usually spend one semester in the UK.

 Since 2014/15 more than 200 Warwick students have spent time studying at Monash, making this our most popular partner for international mobility experiences and making Australia the most popular destination country outside Europe, over this same period only France and Germany could boast greater numbers of Warwick students in their midst!
 Meanwhile the numbers of Monash students spending a semester at Warwick has also grown year on year with more than 50 Monash undergraduates arriving on campus during the second half of 2016.
+Read our student testimonials to find out what our students thought of their time abroad.

 For students choosing the option to study abroad, specific courses of study include the option to take part in shorter periods of international mobility.
 Details can be found on departmental webpages with some examples at Warwick outlined below;